Phone: 773-370-1088 | Hours: Tuesday-Saturday 10am-4pm

 The same priorities apply to our fine selection of antique violins, violas and cellos.
-We have a remarkable collection of vintage fractional violins, intermediate student instruments and professional grade examples.
+We have a remarkable collection of violins, both intermediate student instruments and professional grade examples.
 Our most reasonably priced violins are all antique instruments from pre-WW II Germany, France, and former Czechoslovakia.
 These fine handmade violins are referred to as “trade” instruments because they were built in a cooperative setting, where a single finished instrument was the result of the efforts of a group of craftsmen rather than a single maker.
-Built in historical instrument making towns such as Markneukirchen, Schonbach, Mirecourt, Klingenthal and Mittenwald, these instruments come in many grades and were built by famous firms such as Jerome Thibouville Lamy (JTL), Heberlein, Ernst Heinrich Roth, E. Reinhold Schmidt, and Jan Basta, to name a few.
+Built in historical instrument making towns such as Markneukirchen, Schonbach, Mirecourt, Klingenthal and Mittenwald, these instruments come in many grades and were built by famous firms such as Jerome Thibouville Lamy (JTL), Heberlein, and Ernst Heinrich Roth, to name a few.
 We prefer to sell these historic pieces rather than factory made modern violins from overseas.
-With an older, more pedigre ed violin, it has already gone through its growing pains.
+With an older, more pedigreed violin, it has already gone through its growing pains.
 The wood is now mature and has settled decades ago.
 The age speaks also to the sweetness and maturity of the tone.
-Though it is not always the case, vintage instruments have a better chance of complexity of tone and colors and nuance.
-Ultimately, it is these finer and subtler points that evoke emotion and expression, which is the whole point of playing a string instrument in the first place.
+That being said, we also carry a selected collection of fine instruments by individual modern makers, who use the finest materials and the highest standards of craftsmanship.
+These future classics are priced competitively and represent some of the best work available today.

 We have a selection of classic instruments suitable for professional quartet and symphony players as well as advanced students and audition takers.
 Many people believe that price is synonymous with value.
 While it is certainly true that there is nothing like a fine Cremonese violin from centuries past, there is an entire universe of violins with playing and tonal characteristics that can satisfy the most demanding musician and not break the bank.
 There are shops where one can go to buy a Stradivari or a Guarneri, but few can afford these instruments this day in age.
 We seek reasonably priced instruments which will be easy to play and make speak, will blend or project as the case demands, and have a rich, complex tonal palette.